Efficient Low-Redundancy Codes for Correcting Multiple Deletions: Preliminaries

-Given such a hash and a $(n-k)$ bit received subsequence $y \in \sigma_k(x)$, the receiver can in $O_k(n^{2k}2^n)$ determine the color of all strings $s$ for which $y \in \sigma_k(s)$.
-By design, exactly one of these stings has the color of the hash, so the receiver will be able to successfully decode $x$, as desired. \end{proof}
+Given such a hash and a $(n-k)$ bit received subsequence $y \in \sigma_k(x)$, the receiver can in time $O_k(n^{2k}2^n)$ determine the color of all strings $s$ for which $y \in \sigma_k(s)$.
+By design, exactly one of these stings $s$ has the color $\hash_1(x)$; that is when $s = x$.
+So the receiver will be able to successfully decode $x$, as desired. \end{proof}

-We now modify the above result to obtain a larger hash that is however faster to compute (and also allows recovery from deletions in similar time).
+We now modify the above result to obtain a larger hash that is however faster to compute (and also allows faster recovery from deletions).